sanjaysj6282/Data-Structures-and-Algorithms-in-CPP/03_Searching/Readme.md

 2. Binary Search  (Decrease and conquer Approach) Golden Rule : "OPTIMISATION OVER SEARCH"
-   Its mostly with sorted/ similar type of array
+   Its mostly with sorted/ similar type of array </br>
-                OR
+                OR    </br>
    "You 've to maximise/minimise but limiting to some constraints eg. Agressive Cows, Book Allocation
+        In such type of problems mostly high & low should be taken as one which is to be Minimised/Maximise/(optimised)

    For basic questions its used for
    1. Looking for a target value